replot/replot-network/README.md

 - `lineColor` defaults to `"#1b1b1b"`

 #### Link Opacity
-Users may pass in a number between 0-1 to the `lineOpacity` prop to specify the opacity of network links.
+Link opacity may be specified by passing in `lineOpacity` prop with a number between 0 to 1.

 ```javascript
 render() {